 2.7 EMS mutagenesis

-Collect worms synchronized at the late L4 stage with 4 mL M9 buffer.
-50mM EMS buffer incubated these worms at room temperature with rotation.
+Worms synchronized at the late L4 stage were collected with 4 mL M9 buffer.
+These worms were incubated in 50mM EMS buffer at room temperature with rotation (for how long?).
 Then these worms were washed three times with M9 buffer and cultured under standard conditions.
 20 hours later, the adult worms were bleached to obtain their eggs (F1).
 These eggs were distributed to ~100 9-cm NGM plates.
 Consequently, there were 50~100 eggs per plate.
-Adult animals with the target phenotype were collected and individually cultures.
-After further examination of their progenies, their whole-genome sequences were analyzed with a illumine next-generation sequencer.
+Adult animals with the target phenotype were collected and individually cultured.
+After further examination of their progeny, their whole-genome sequences were analyzed with a Illumina next-generation sequencer.

 2.6 WGS data analyze